top of page

 Azriel and Elain @_teallatte Love Triangles

-Takeaway: Both males have shown interest in Elain but have remained completely respectful of Elain's wellbeing and wishes, and she has not made advances toward either.
+Takeaway: Both men have shown interest in Elain but have remained completely respectful of her wellbeing and wishes, and she has not made advances toward either.
 While there are feelings all over the place, all parties have been mature and kept a respectful distance.
+Even if a reader's preferred ship doesn't sail, it looks like a) Elain will only pursue a relationship with one person, thus keeping disappointment to a minimum or b) she will naturally discover incompatibility with one person then get into a different relationship as she chooses.

 What are some love triangles you thought were handled well?
 Let us know in the comments below so we can discuss!